Who this document is for

 Recommended monthly export procedure for institutions with active population health programs:

-- Export MMAS CSV (all sites) → file in data repository dated folder
+- Export MMAS CSV (all sites) → file in data repository dated folder.
+Includes PE domain columns:

 - Export PEACS CSV → same folder